tkaczmarzyk/specification-arg-resolver/README.md

    return customerRepo.findAll(spec);
 }
 ```
-* For request with mismatched `id` param (e.g. `?id=invalidId`) the whole specification will be ignored and all results will be returned.
+* For request with mismatched `id` param (e.g. `?id=invalidId`) the whole specification will be ignored and all records from the database (without filtering) will be returned.
   But for the following endpoint with `In.class` specification type:
 ```java
   @RequestMapping(value = "/customers", params = { "id_in" })